 So, you’re smart to get started early with teaching your preschooler about money.

-Let's go over what money lessons you should focus on with preschoolers, and fun money activities that will teach them what they need to know.
+Let’s go over what money lessons you should focus on, and fun money activities for preschoolers to teach them what they need to know.

 Preschoolers and Money – What Do they Need to Know?

 Before we move onto money activities for preschoolers, let’s talk about what your preschooler needs to know and which lessons they should be learning at this stage in their money education.

 By the age of 5, the Advisory Council says your child should know the following four things to be on track to living a “financially smart” life:

 - You may have to wait before you can buy something you want.

 - There’s a difference between things you want and things you need.

 That means this information needs to be covered in the Pre-k years, which is precisely why I’m writing this article covering teaching preschoolers about money.